GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 Now, the build should be a bit faster and you see in the logs that no file was downloaded from Maven Central!

-**The more dependencies your application has, the bigger the gain**
+**The more dependencies your application has, the bigger the gain.**

 ## Congratulations!